TUM-AVS/F1TENTH_Auxiliaries/F1TENTH - Lab Setup/README.md

 ## Install ROS with the base F1TENTH software stack
 1. [Install ROS](https://docs.ros.org/en/foxy/Installation.html)
 2. [Install the F1TENTH stack](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/firmware/drive_workspace.html#doc-drive-workspace).
 Use "rosdep update --include-eol-distros"!
-3. Add a line to the bashrc file so no car communicates with each other over Wifi and ROS2 Foxy is automatically sourced.
+3. Add two lines to the bashrc file so no car communicates with each other over Wifi and ROS2 Foxy is automatically sourced.
 Open the bash script with:
 ```
 sudo nano ~/.bashrc
 ```
-Enter in the last line the following command, save and then close the file
+Enter the following commands after the last line, save and then close the file
 ```
 export ROS_LOCALHOST_ONLY=1
 export /opt/ros/foxy/setup.bash